neondatabase/website/content/docs/manage/organizations.md

 ### Billing

-During the private preview, a new organization account is created with the same pricing plan as your current paid personal account.
+On creating an organization, your existing paid plan (Launch, Scale, or Enterprise) will be transferred to the new organization account.
 Following the conversion, your personal account will switch to the Free Tier, letting you manage any new personal projects separately.

 As the Admin for the organization account: